Miami Lakes, Florida: Geography

 Miami Lakes is located 15 mi northwest of downtown Miami at 25.911672°N 80.325067°W. It is bordered to the south and west by the city of Hialeah, to the east by the city of Miami Gardens, and to the north by the unincorporated community of Country Club.

 According to the United States Census Bureau, the town of Miami Lakes has a total area of 6.5 sqmi.
 5.7 sqmi of it are land and 0.8 sqmi of it (13.05%) are water.

+Climate

+Miami Lakes has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical rainforest climate (Köppen climate classification: Af), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

 2020 census

-As of the 2020 United States census, there were 30,467 people, 10,570 households, and 7,491 families residing in the town.
+As of the 2020 United States census, there were 30,467 people, 10,393 households, and 7,814 families residing in the town.